-Wrong Height of Screen
+1. Wrong Height of Screen

-So many people mount their TV too high which means they are constantly looking up at the screen.
-Over time this causes neck strain.
-If your neck is tilted upwards at all then the screen is too high.
+So many people mount their TV too high, which means they are constantly looking up at the screen.
+Over time, this can cause neck strain.
+If your neck is tilted upwards at all, then the screen is too high.

 2. Wrong Lighting in the Room

-3. Speakers Placed within Furniture
+3. Speakers Placed Within Furniture

 4. Improper Placement of Surround Speakers

-Often the centre channel speaker of the surround sound is placed is the wrong area which can make dialogue difficult to understand.
-Ideally this should be close to the screen without being too low to the floor or too far back on the entertainment unit shelf.
+Often, the centre channel speaker of a surround sound system is placed in the wrong area, which can make dialogue difficult to understand.
+Ideally, this part of the equipment should be placed close to the screen without being too low to the floor or too far back on the entertainment unit shelf.

 5. Wrong Calibration of Picture and Audio

-To arrange a home theatre installation or set up service across Brisbane, call our friendly team on (07) 3053 2635 or for Sydney Customers 0407 463 829
+For service across Brisbane, call our friendly team at (07) 3053 2635 or 0407 463 829 for Sydney customers.